sourcefrog/cargo-mutants/book/src/in-diff.md

 ## Caution

 `--in-diff` makes tests faster by covering the mutants that are most likely to be missed in the changed code.
 However, it's certainly possible that edits in one region cause code in a different region or a different file to no longer be well tested.
 Incremental tests are helpful for giving faster feedback, but they're not a substitute for a full test run.

+The diff is only matched against the code under test, not the test code.
+So, a diff that only deletes or changes test code won't cause any mutants to run, even though it may have a very material effect on test coverage.

 ## Example